Planning your tvOS app

 Simplify the login process for your app

-Adopt the system sign-in interface to let people sign into your tvOS app using an iPhone or iPad associated with the same Apple ID.
+Adopt the system sign-in interface to let people sign into your tvOS app using an iPhone or iPad associated with the same Apple Account.
 Get people to their content more quickly by adopting multi-user support, which simplifies the process of selecting an app-specific user profile.

 Allow people to connect from their other devices